 Some natural eucalyptus oil may be added to the water bucket – typically about 1/2 to 1 dropper full.
 We use only pure natural oils, I am not a fan of Rento and other scents with unnatural chemicals.
 Alternatively you can add some birch leaves or redcurrant.

-4) Out Cooling Down (10-60+ minutes):
+4) Out Cooling Down (5-60+ minutes):

 Feeling a bit of trepidation on your way to the lake, like this is going to be cold and I’m nuts for doing this, is a good thing.
 That means that you’re in for a treat.
 It’s indeed a bit intimidating but well worth it.

-Second best is to go under a cool or cold shower.
+Or go under a cool or cold shower.
 You ideally want to cool off quickly.
 Yep, it’s a bit shocking for 2 seconds and then you feel great.
 If you’re a loofa person this is ideal loofa!
 Two to five minutes under the shower and then walking outside to dry off and finish cooling down is a wonderful experience.

-If you shower after your first round you may smell some body odor.
+When you shower after your first round you may smell some body odor.
 This is not sweat (sweat doesn’t smell) but bacteria in your skin that soap didn’t remove (and possibly bacteria from soap).
 You’ll not smell it after further rounds!

 For me personally the ideal is lake water about 40°f (4°c) and air 20-40°f (-6°c – 4°c) but almost any weather will do.